Back to blog

 Avoiding the conversation entirely.
 Financial surprises damage trust more than financial problems do.

 One person controlling everything.
 Both partners should have visibility into shared finances, even if one person manages the day-to-day.
+A budgeting app that both partners can access helps.

 Not having personal spending money.
 Everyone needs financial autonomy.
 The three-account system solves this.